kylargreene/distanceladder/README.md

 The datasets are in a folder "data", and within it has nine text files which will be enumerated in the next section.

-To install the distanceladder package, copy the likelihood folder into your montepython/likelihoods/ directory and __RENAME THE FOLDER 'DISTANCELADDER'__.
+To install the distanceladder package, copy the likelihood folder into your montepython/likelihoods/ directory and __RENAME THE FOLDER 'distanceladder'__.
-Then, copy the data folder into your /data/ directory and __RENAME THE FOLDER 'DISTANCELADDER'__.
+Then, copy the data folder into your /data/ directory and __RENAME THE FOLDER 'distanceladder'__.

 USAGE
 -----